 - Apply grout.
 Choose a non sanded grout that is free of any dye in a shade that is no darker than the lightest color in your tile design.
 Note that dark colored grout has the potential to stain light colored tile.

 - Once grout starts to dry, remove excess grout immediately.
 Do not affix tape.

 - A layer of paste wax can be added for extra protection.

 - Clean tiles with a pH neutral detergent, such as Zep.
-We recommend Miracle Liquid Poultice for high traffic areas, or occasional deeper cleaning.
+We recommend Miracle Liquid Poultice and Miracle Heavy Duty Cleaner (Acid Substitute) for high traffic areas and occasional deep cleaning.

 - For ongoing maintenance, clean regularly with a neutral detergent and buff tiles with a soft white pad.
 Re-seal and re-wax as needed, as often as every 6 moths for high traffic areas.

 - A natural patina will occur as the floor is maintained and wears.

 - Avoid sustained direct sunlight for saturated colors